cambridge-collection/cudl-services/README.md

 This will start services on localhost port 3000.
 E.g. [http://localhost:3000/v1/transcription/tei/diplomatic/internal/MS-ADD-03958/i111](http://localhost:3000/v1/transcription/tei/diplomatic/internal/MS-ADD-03958/i111)

-For full details on running with odcker see [CUDL Services with Docker](docs/docker.md).
+For full details on running with docker see [CUDL Services with Docker](docs/docker.md).

+## Running Tests

+You can run the tests locally by using the command:

+     docker-compose run --rm test

+You can also run lint with the command:

+    npm run lint

+and if you want to automatically fix any linting errors:

+    npm run fix

 ## Configuration and Deployment